rust-lang/rust/src/doc/rustc-dev-guide/src/appendix/stupid-stats.md

 The `StupidVisitor` struct just keeps track of the number of `println!`s it has seen and the count for each number of arguments.
-It implements `syntax::visit::Visitor` to walk the AST.
+It implements `rustc_ast::visit::Visitor` to walk the AST.
 Mostly we just use the default methods, these walk the AST taking no action.
 We override `visit_item` and `visit_mac` to implement custom behaviour when we walk into items (items include functions, modules, traits, structs, and so forth, we're only interested in